shelleywong/CSCI211-Course-Materials/Labs/lab01.md

 9. [Clone your repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
   - Navigate to the main page of your CSUChico-CSCI211 repository
   - Above the list of files, click the green `< > Code` button.
-  - Copy the URL for the repository using either HTTPS or SSH (see step 6)
+  - Copy the URL for the repository using either HTTPS or SSH (depending on what you set up in step 6.)
   - Open a terminal
   - Change the current working directory to the location where you want the cloned directory
   - Type `git clone` and then paste the URL you copied earlier: